 You might have a Morton’s neuroma, a mass of fibrous tissue (usually between the third and fourth toes) surrounding a nerve.
 When you bear weight, that ball of tissue can press painfully against the nerve.

 Whatever the culprit may be—and it could be more than one—you can trust the podiatric detectives at Carolina Podiatry Group to get to the bottom of your ball of foot pain.
-With offices in Lancaster, Fort Mill, and Chester, SC, we are in your neighborhood and dedicated to finding the truth so that you can fix your pain and get back to doing the things you love.
+With offices in Lancaster, Indian Land and Rock Hill, SC, we are in your neighborhood and dedicated to finding the truth so that you can fix your pain and get back to doing the things you love.
 Request an appointment online, or call us toll free at 888-569-9559.